Family doctor has huge impact on patient health

 B12 deficiency & illness vs good B12 levels

-But many people – and Dr Chandy believes this figure to be much higher than the conventional view – lack the ability to absorb vitamin B12 from their diet, meaning the only way this balance can be redressed is by injections or sublingual supplements.
+But, it is also the case that many people lack the ability to absorb vitamin B12 from their diet, meaning the only way the deficiency can be redressed is by injections or sublingual supplements.

-He experimented by giving some of his Hindu patients B12 injections.
-In most cases their health improved.
+Dr. Chandy discovered that when he gave some of his Hindu patients B12 injections, in most cases their health improved.

-All of this was still on his mind when he moved to the UK and set up in practice in County Durham back in 1970.
+All of this was on his mind when he moved to the UK and set up in practice in County Durham in 1970.

 Swallowing B12 tablets doesn’t work